eNMS-automation/eNMS/docs/base/installation.rst

 Export PostgreSQL variable
 **************************

-The database used is controlled by the ``ENMS_DATABASE_URL`` environment variable.
+The database used is controlled by the ``DATABASE_URL`` environment variable.
 It must be set to the PostgreSQL database URL.

 ::

- export ENMS_DATABASE_URL=postgresql://enms:strong-password-here@localhost:5432/enms
+ export DATABASE_URL=postgresql://enms:strong-password-here@localhost:5432/enms

 Run eNMS with a MySQL database
 ------------------------------